rufus173/sfs/README.md

 implement self balancing on the binary search tree module implement a malloc wrapper that calls exit on failure change mksfs.sfs to create the free pages linked list in reverse so the lower number pages are used first

-test inodes not showing up if they are scheduled for deletion test on shutdown all still referenced inodes perform their destructors
 ```

 The filesystem is split into 1024 byte pages: